Giovanni Haag

-Giovanni Haag (born 20 May 2000) is a French professional footballer who plays as a midfielder for club Red Star on loan from German club Fortuna Düsseldorf.
+Giovanni Haag (born 20 May 2000) is a French professional footballer who plays as a midfielder for Singapore Premier League club Lion City Sailors.

 Career

 Haag made his professional debut with Nancy in a 1–0 Ligue 2 win over Red Star on 23 November 2018.

 On 10 July 2023, Haag signed a two-year contract with Rodez.

-On 30 August 2024, Haag moved to Fortuna Düsseldorf in Germany.
-On 1 September 2025, Haag returned to France and joined Red Star in Ligue 2.
+On 30 August 2024, Haag moved to Fortuna Düsseldorf in Germany, scoring twice as the club finished sixth in the 2.
+Bundesliga.
+On 1 September 2025, Haag returned to France and joined Red Star in Ligue 2, featuring in 27 of a possible 31 league matches and helping the Parisian club finish fourth, just four points shy of automatic promotion to Ligue 1.
+Of his 116 Ligue 2 appearances, 53 came for boyhood club Nancy, where he made his professional debut in 2018.
+He also went on to represent Rodez AF and Red Star FC in the same division.

+Lion City Sailors

+Haag was announced on 4 August 2026 as the latest addition for Singapore Premier League champions Lion City Sailors, signing on a 2-year deal.

 Personal life

 Haag is of Italian descent through his mother, who died when he was 15 years old.